4 December 2020 • 18:00 EST • New York

 ◉ Restricted Materials

 Lots with this symbol may, in our opinion, require special handling or shipping services due to size or other physical considerations.
-Bidders are advised to inspect the lot and to contact Sotheby’s prior to the sale to discuss any specific shipping requirements.
+Bidders are advised to contact Sotheby’s prior to the sale to discuss any specific shipping requirements.

 ✧ Premium Lot

-In order to bid on “Premium Lots” (in print catalogue or ² in eCatalogue) you must complete the required Premium Lot pre-registration application.
+In order to bid on “Premium Lots” (in print catalogue or ² in eCatalogue) you may be required to complete a Premium Lot pre-registration application.
 You must arrange for Sotheby’s to receive your pre-registration application at least three working days before the sale.
 Please bear in mind that we are unable to obtain financial references over weekends or public holidays.
 Sotheby’s decision whether to accept any pre-registration application shall be final.
-If your application is accepted, you will be provided with a special paddle number.
 If all lots in the catalogue are “Premium Lots”, a Special Notice will be included to this effect and this symbol will not be used.

 Employee Bidding Sotheby’s employees may bid in a Sotheby’s auction only if the employee does not know the reserve and if the employee fully complies with Sotheby’s internal rules governing employee bidding.